Welcome to our ranking of the most affordable online health studies and health education degree programs available at the undergraduate level.

 Online BA, Health Studies Concentrations

 The University of Massachusetts has created a unique online college learning system that brings together the resources of five public school campuses across the state.
 This system allows students to complete their degree in a 100% online format.
 One such degree is a B.A. in Health Studies, which prepares students for a career in healthcare administration, public health, health management, health education, policy and advocacy, mental health and substance abuse, and many other fields.
 In addition to providing a high quality curriculum, this top online college also attracts distinguished professors who are extremely knowledgeable in their area of study.
-UMass as a great reputation not just in the U.S., but worldwide; Times World University Rankings named the college in the top 50 schools in the world in 2013.
+UMass as a great reputation not just in the U.S., but worldwide; Times World University Rankings named the college in the top 50 schools in the world.

 Tuition: $13,443/yr (In-state) $28,159/yr (Out-of-state)